MichaelAEden/2dPlatformer/README.md

 # 2dPlatformer
 2d platform game complete with ragdoll physics.
-Uses JBox2d physics engine and LWJGL.
+Uses the JBox2d, LWJGL, and JOML libraries.

-Used tutorials from the user ElegantWhelp on youtube for some aspects of the project.
+Uses tutorials from the user ElegantWhelp on youtube for some aspects of the project.